(This post may contain affiliate links. Please read our disclosure policy for more information.)

 84. Sleep in a Tiny Home

 Not quite ready to live in a tiny home?
 Get the small-living experience for just a night or two.
-Stay in one of the small, yet efficient, spaces in a community of tiny houses that can be rented by the night at WeeCasa.
+Stay in one of the small yet efficient spaces in a community of tiny houses at WeeCasa.

 501 W Main St, Lyons

 85. Spend the Night in an Archaeological Preserve

 Explore ancient Indian ruins, red-rock canyons, and orchards in Cortez, CO.
 Kelly Place Bed & Breakfast is located on an archaeological preserve that offers tent / RV campsites, cabins, and rooms in the main lodge.
 Accommodations include a full country-style breakfast.